 - 1. In order to take a preliminary examination examinees should be present at the time and place indicated for the examination on the exam notification. - 2.
-Examinees who are not present in time may still sit the preliminary examination if they arrive no more than thirty minutes after the start of the examination, although the examination will still finish at the scheduled time. - 3.
+Examinees who are not present in time at the start of the preliminary examination may still take it if they arrive no more than thirty minutes after the starting moment, although for them too the examination will still finish at the scheduled end-time.
+Examinees who arrive at a later moment than half an hour after the start of the preliminary examination, will be excluded and they will not be admitted entrance to the room of the examination. - 3.
 Examinees should take the place assigned to them as shown in the exam notification, with the exception of those cases in which the invigilator gives other instructions. - 4.
 Examinees are not permitted to leave the hall until thirty minutes after the start of a preliminary examination. - 5.
 The Examinee is obliged to present identification by means of the registration certificate.
 If requested so, he must also present his call-up card.
-In case of a written preliminary examination or test he must sign the attendance list.

-- 6. During the preliminary examination or the test the examinee is not allowed to carry books, notes, digital resources or other matters, as referred to in article 10, paragraph 2, under a, unless the Examining Board or the examiner has decided otherwise.
+In case of a written preliminary examination or test he must sign the attendance list. - 6.
+During the preliminary examination or the test the examinee is not allowed to carry books, notes, digital resources or other matters, as referred to in article 12, paragraph 2, under a, unless the Examining Board or the examiner has decided otherwise.
 Cell-phones must be turned off and may not be located on or around the tables. - 7.
-During the preliminary examination or the test the examinee is not allowed to have any other materials, amonst others those referred to in article 12, paragraph 2, on the table besides that which has been handed to him (including scrap paper), unless the Examining Board or the examiner has decided otherwise. - 8.
+During the preliminary examination or the test the examinee is not allowed to have any other materials, amongst others those referred to in article 12, paragraph 2, on the table besides that which has been handed to him (including scrap paper), unless the Examining Board or the examiner has decided otherwise. - 8.
 The examinee is obliged to follow any instructions of the Examining Board or the examiner that have been published before as well as given during or directly after the preliminary examination or test.
 Supervisors have the authority to give instructions and execute checks in favour of due procedure during the examination or test. - 9.
 During a preliminary examination or the test the examinee should only use his own capabilities and any literature the use of which has been specifically allowed by the Examining Board or the examiner during the preliminary examination or test.
 Any actions contrary to this, such as copying from fellow-students, carrying forbidden notes or literature, giving information to fellow-students or provoking such, are strictly forbidden. - 10.
 If so instructed by the supervisor the examinee is obliged to hand any materials as referred to in paragraphs 4 and 5.
 These materials will be returned to the examinee as soon as possible, after having been examined by the supervisor or if necessary having been photocopied.
-In special circumstances the supervisor can keep the materials until a decision by the Examining Board has been made, in accordance with article 12 of this regulation. - 11.
+In special circumstances the supervisor can keep the materials until a decision by the Examining Board has been made, in accordance with article 14 of this regulation. - 11.
 In order to check if plagiarism or fraud has occurred the examiner can compel an examinee to hand a paper, thesis, report of a traineeship or any other written assignment electronically as well. - 12.
 After completion of the preliminary examination or after the examination period has elapsed the examinees must hand in the assignments, together with the answer sheet and any jotting paper.
 Examinees are not permitted to take such papers with them.
 Any exceptions to this rule are indicated on the front sheet of the examination.

-Article 10 Fraud
+Article 12 Fraud